 How To Get To Castelmezzano?

-Village in Basilicata is a bit off track and you need to take a turn down from the main road and drive about 10 km to reach there.
+The village in Basilicata is a bit off track, and you need to take a turn down from the main road and drive about 10 km to reach there.
 The closest bigger city is Potenza.
-Another option is to takea day trip from picturesque Matera.
+Another option is to take a day trip from picturesque Matera.

 5. Ostuni, Puglia

-Puglia is such a magnificent area, where there is no shortage of beautiful Italy towns and Ostuni is not an exception.
-Wandering around the circular part of old Ostuni you feel a kind of Greece vibe.
-You will get the point when you hear that it is also called “the White City”.
-Everything is colored in white and it’s so nice to get lost in the streets.
-It’s also not overcrowded by tourists, you will have lots of space.
-It’s on the top of the hill and it already looks astonishing from afar.
-Not to mention the views from Ostuni to the Adriatic sea.
-It’s a different-looking city and I was amazed by its uniqueness.
+Puglia is such a magnificent area, where there is no shortage of beautiful Italy towns, and Ostuni is not an exception.
+Wandering around the circular part of old Ostuni, you feel a kind of Greece vibe.
+You will get the point when you hear it is called “the White City”.
+Everything is colored white, and getting lost in the streets is so lovely.
+It’s also not overcrowded by tourists, and you will have lots of space.
+It’s on the top of the hill, and it already looks astonishing from afar.
+Not to mention the views from Ostuni to the Adriatic Sea.
+It’s a different-looking city, and I was amazed by its uniqueness.

 How To Get To Ostuni?

-The biggest city close-by is Bari.
-Ostuni is located in a very convenient place, around it has many small towns, which are also worth visiting.
-Locorotondo, Alberobello, Monopoli, Polignano a Mare are just a couple of small towns in Italy of many.
+The biggest city close by is Bari.
+Ostuni is located in a very convenient place.
+Around it has many small towns, which are also worth visiting.
+Locorotondo, Alberobello, Monopoli, and Polignano a Mare are just a couple of small towns in Italy of many.

 6. Monteriggioni, Tuscany

-Looking from afar it looks like it’s just another castle at the top of the hill.
-If we are going back to history lessons then… It was a fortress with defending ability (kinda logical).
-Nowadays Monteriggioni is an Italian medieval village with buildings around for supporting circular walls.
-Don´t worry you are not disturbed by traffic noise, because it’s on the top of the hill, and its wall’s work as a silencer.
+Looking from afar, it looks like another castle at the top of the hill.
+If we are going back to history lessons, then… It was a fortress with defending ability (kinda logical).
+Nowadays, Monteriggioni is an Italian medieval village with buildings around supporting circular walls.
+Don´t worry, you are not disturbed by traffic noise, because it’s on the top of the hill, and its walls work as a silencer.
 Around the Italian village, there are beautiful Tuscany fields with grapes, olives, and cypresses.
-So if you close your eyes you feel like you have gone back to the medieval age and you can truly take time off and enjoy the moment.
+So if you close your eyes, you feel like you have gone back to the medieval age, and you can truly take time off and enjoy the moment.

 How To Get To Monteriggioni?

-Monteriggioni medieval village is close to the bigger city Siena.
+Monteriggioni medieval village is close to the bigger city of Siena.
 Another historical medieval town worth visiting.
-There are many places to visit, around that charming village.
+There are many places to visit around that charming village.
 Many small towns in Italy and breathtaking Tuscany fields.

 7. Matera, Basilicata

-Before I went there I had high expectations and lucky I didn’t disappoint.
-When you are looking for “something different” from ordinary towns in Italy, then Matera is the place to see.
-To be true it should be on your bucket list.
-There aren’t many cities in the world that are as unique as Matera.
-There is one part of the city you are amazed by and it’s called Sassi di Matera.
-The old part of the town where it is known that there were first inhabitants in Italy many-many years ago.
-You can see their old buildings carved into cliffs and caves.
-It doesn’t come as a surprise when it is also listed as UNESCO World Heritage.
+Before I went there, I had high expectations, and lucky I wasn’t disappointed.
+When looking for “something different” from ordinary towns in Italy, Matera is the place to see.
+To be true, it should be on your bucket list.
+There aren’t many cities in the world as unique as Matera.
+There is one part of the city you are amazed by, called Sassi di Matera.
+The old part of the town is where it is known that there were first inhabitants in Italy many years ago.
+You can see their old buildings carved into cliffs, many cave hotels, and many more interesting sites.
+It is also listed as a UNESCO World Heritage.

 How To Get To Matera?

 The most convenient way to get to Basilicata town is from Bari.
-My recommendation is to stay there at least one night and to see that charming Sassi di Matera is full of light in the dark.
-The ancient small town is something different for sure and you can feel that vibe in the city differently as it was during the day.
+I recommend staying there for at least one night and seeing that charming Sassi di Matera is full of light in the dark.
+The ancient small town is something different, and you can feel that vibe in the city differently than it was during the day.

 8. Portofino, Liguria

-How ordinary towns in Italy look-alike?
-Bright and colorful, right.
-It’s not the only thing you see in Portofino, it’s a coastal village with a picturesque harbor.
-There you can just stroll around a small village, discover Castello Brown, take a cool picture at Chiesa di San Giorgio and walk to Portofino Lighthouse.
+How do ordinary towns in Italy look alike?
+Bright and colorful, right?
+It’s not the only thing you see in Portofino.
+It’s a coastal village with a picturesque harbor.
+Stroll around a small village, discover Castello Brown, take an excellent picture at Chiesa di San Giorgio, and walk to Portofino Lighthouse.
 I would recommend taking a hike from Portofino to San Fruttuoso as well, as mentioned before.
-That village is a magical place, where also very popular and famous people have been getting lost.
+That village is a magical place where trendy and famous people have been getting lost.

 How To Get To Portofino?

 It’s a bit of an isolated place.
 There is only one roadway to reach there.
-But no worries you will enjoy your ride there from Santa Margherita Ligure or even from the biggest close-by city Genova.
-When you are wandering around that area, it’s for sure a must-see towns in Italy.
+But no worries, you will enjoy your ride there from Santa Margherita Ligure or even from the biggest close-by city Genova.
+When you are wandering around that area, it’s for sure a must-see town in Italy.

 9. Sestri Levante, Liguria

 Italian seaside, Italian beaches, boat harbors, colorful Italian houses, the Mediterranean vibe – it’s something you will never get enough of.
 Sestri Levante has everything to spend a perfect vacation day.
-It’s close to Cinque Terre and that would be an ideal spot to take a break, have lunch there or even spend there the whole day.
+It’s close to Cinque Terre, and that would be an ideal spot to take a break, have lunch, or even spend the whole day.
 The main street is getting lively during the night.

 How To Get To Sestri Levante?

 It’s basically between Cinque Terre and Genova.
-I would recommend doing a layover there when you are on your way to the famous Cinque Terre.
-Roadway next to the Italian coast is spectacular and there you feel that you want to stop everywhere.
+I recommend doing a layover when heading to the famous Cinque Terre.
+The roadway next to the Italian coast is spectacular, and you want to stop everywhere.

 10. Bolsena, Lazio

 Bolsena is located next to the easter shore of Lake Bolsena.
-Lakeside village offers you an incredible walk in the older part of Bolsena, with a medieval castle and narrow streets.
-A peaceful promenade to just chill, swim on the beaches and enjoy that serene lake from the mule.
-If you are visiting Rome and want to have a day trip away from a city, then that area is a perfect match for a peaceful day.
+Lakeside village offers an excellent walk in the older part of Bolsena, with a medieval castle and narrow streets.
+A peaceful promenade to chill, swim on the beaches, and enjoy that serene lake from the mule.
+If you are visiting Rome and want a day trip away from a city, then that area is a perfect match for a peaceful day.

 How To Get To Bolsena?

-The biggest city near-by is Viterbo, which is reachable by bus.
-From Viterbo, you can take a train and it can take you anywhere, for example to Rome.
-If you have a car, then I can recommend visiting Civita di Bagnoregio as well.
-It’s just a half an hour ride.
+The biggest city nearby is Viterbo, which is reachable by bus.
+You can take a train from Viterbo, and it can take you anywhere, for example, to Rome.
+If you have a car, I can also recommend visiting Civita di Bagnoregio.
+It’s just a half an hour’s ride.

 11. Gallipoli, Puglia

-Gallipoli is divided into two parts, the new modern side, and the old city.
-In the new area, everything looks modern with big buildings.
-The older part of the city on the other hand is located on an island and that is a place to visit for sure.
-Over there you have medieval houses with a nice vibe.
-In the evening it’s even more special, the streets are so bright with all the lighting and it’s lively mostly by the local people.
+Gallipoli is divided into the new modern side and the old city.
+In the new area, everything looks modern, with new buildings.
+On the other hand, the older part of the city is located on an island, which is a place to visit.
+Over there, you have medieval houses with a friendly vibe.
+In the evening, it’s even more unique, the streets are so bright with all the lighting, and it’s lively mainly by the locals.
 There is also one shop with Christmas stuff, in the summer.

 How To Get To Gallipoli?

-The closest bigger city is Lecce and some people call it a pearl of Puglia.
-It has a pretty old town and the prices are reasonable.
-Gallipoli is also connected with the regional railway system, so you can reach from there everywhere.
+The closest bigger city is Lecce, which some call the pearl of Puglia.
+It has a pretty old town, and the prices are reasonable.
+Gallipoli is also connected to the regional railway system so that you can reach it everywhere.

 12. Rapallo, Liguria

 Mediterranean sandy beaches, vivid Italian houses, strolling around in the promenade with a gelato in your hand.
-That is how peaceful and nice a moment looks when you are chilling in Rapallo.
-It’s again awonderful Liguria coastal village with a pleasant holiday vibe.
+That is how peaceful and pleasant a moment looks when chilling in Rapallo.
+It’s again a wonderful Liguria coastal village with a pleasant holiday vibe.
 It stands in a convenient place.
-It’s in the center of surrounding hotspots and from there you can easily explore Portofino and San Fruttuoso, Sestri Levante, and the one Cinque Terre.
+It’s in the center of surrounding hotspots, and from there, you can easily explore Portofino and San Fruttuoso, Sestri Levante, and the one Cinque Terre.
 Worth visiting places in Italy.